jerseycheese/BootHillGM/Docs/ComponentBreakdown.md

 ### 5. CharacterManager
 - **Main Functionality:** Handles character creation and management
 - **Key Components:**
-  - [x] CharacterCreationForm (app/character-creation/page.tsx)
+  - [x] CharacterCreation (app/character-creation/page.tsx)
     - Implements a multi-step, AI-guided character creation process
     - Uses state management to control the flow of character creation
-    - Integrates with AIService for dynamic prompts
+    - Integrates with AIService for dynamic prompts and attribute descriptions
+    - Includes input validation and error handling
+    - Provides a summary review step before finalizing character creation
   - [ ] CharacterSheet (components/CharacterSheet.tsx)
+- **Implemented Features:**
+  - Dynamic generation of character creation steps based on character attributes and skills
+  - AI-generated prompts and descriptions for each character attribute and skill
+  - Real-time input validation with error messaging
+  - Performance optimization using React hooks (useMemo, useCallback)
+  - Integration with game state management for storing created character
-- **Potential Challenges:** Managing the state of the character creation process, integrating AI responses effectively
+- **Potential Challenges:**
+  - Balancing AI response time with user experience
+  - Ensuring consistent and appropriate AI-generated content
+  - Handling edge cases in character attribute values and combinations
+- **Next Steps:**
+  - Implement CharacterSheet component for displaying and potentially editing character information
+  - Add functionality for generating random character attributes for quicker testing
+  - Refine AI prompts and descriptions for more engaging and thematic responses

 ### 6. NarrativeEngine
 - **Main Functionality:** Generates and manages basic storylines and narrative elements